jeromezero/panic/drafts/01-panic.md

 "I'll be okay.
 I just.
 I ...
 I can't catch my breath."

 "What happened, Louis?"
-Tank pushed Daisy away and stepped toward Louis.
+Tank pushed Daisy away and stepped toward him.
 "You were doing so well.
 Just relax.
 Breathe, Louis.
 That's it.
 Nice and easy."

 "Why did we have to bring stupid Louis along?"
 Daisy said.